I used the example of San Diego of multiple reasons.

 If you are looking for a system that work everywhere the reality you are describing does not correspond to Latinaamerica countries mainly in Central and Southamerica.
 Pollution has grown in cities and fonts are poisoned with heavy metals due to a bad view of governants.

 It is true that major cities around the world have much pollution.
 Each problem must be adressed diferently.
 I try to present a variety of proposals.
 Like a smargasbord, everyone is free to pick the dish suited for them.
 Sometimes it is interesting to see and taste dishes from various countries.
+There is a lot of great ideas and inovative persons around the world.
+For me it is important to highlight their efforts.
+But I totally understand your point.
+I remeber when I visited Jakarta 30 years ago.
+2 Stroke tuk tuk people had problem breathing etcetera.
+Air pollutions must be adressed as well.

 When giving examples of creative people around the world trying to solve water challenges, I should also add to Israel.
 They have a lot of experience that I think they will present in the competition.?